shahban-git/shahban-git/README.md

 - 👋 Hi, I’m khan shahban
-- 👀 I’m interested in entry level position as a full stack developer
+-    working as jr software developer
-- 🌱 I’m currently learning node, mongoDb, express, react js
+-    my skills are node,express,mongodb,mongoose,mysql
 -   📫 How to reach me @mail = kshahban209@gmail.com

 <!---
 shahban-git/shahban-git is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.